 Transparency is the only policy for the misuse of power and financial incompetence, especially when there seems to be personal gain and monetary conflicts of interest (e.g. million dollar lease agreements and “gifts”).
 However, confidentiality is best when leaders disagree on direction and there are legal issues that call for discretion so that no one’s reputation is slandered in the process.
 Transparency and confidentiality, we need both.

 NPH and NNU is an apples and oranges comparison.
 It’s unfair to compare the two.
 With NPH, we should demand complete transparency.
-With NNU, I believe the governing board has the responsibility to make decisions based on what they believe to be best for the future.
+With NNU, I believe the board of trustees bears the responsibility to make decisions based on what they believe to be best for the future.
 And I don’t feel like I have the right to know why all those decisions are made.